GClunies/reflekt/README.md

 ├── README.md
 └── reflekt_project.yml   # Project configuration
 ```
-Sync the project with a Github to enable collaboration and version control amongst your team.
+Sync the project to Github to enable collaboration and version control amongst your team.

 ### Configuration Files
 There are 2 configuration files required to run Reflekt: